 Let’s build relevant knowledge, developing cognitive, social and emotional skills!

 It is the time to innovate aiming to actively contribute for a better world for everyone.
-In every single school around the world this goal has the power to become a reality!
+In every single school around the world this goal has the power of becoming a reality!

 Perhaps integrating technology in education’ s sphere is as challenging as in the job market.